The University College Scholarship Program provides support to those students hoping to join the UC community.

 Round 3: closed Friday 31 January @ 11:59pm – for all students who did not receive a scholarship in Rounds 1 and 2 CLOSED – applicants have been notified

-Round 4: Tuesday 30 June @ 11:59pm – all students applying to the UC Scholarship Program for Semester 2, 2020 (including our COVID-19 scholarship fund) – the UC Scholarships Committee will meet in early July to allocate the fourth round of scholarships to all students in Semester 2, 2020 CLOSED – applicants will be notified of the outcomes of the UC Scholarships Committee meeting on 8 July.
+Round 4: closes Tuesday 30 June @ 11:59pm – for all students applying to the UC Scholarship Program for Semester 2, 2020 (including our COVID-19 scholarship fund) – the UC Scholarships Committee will meet on 7 July to allocate the fourth round of scholarships to all students in Semester 2, 2020 CLOSED – applicants will be notified of the outcomes of the UC Scholarships Committee meeting on 8 July.

 If you have any questions or concerns at any stage, please do not hesitate to contact the Advancement Manager on +61 3 9349 9113 or AdvancementManager@unicol.unimelb.edu.au

 UC offers a wide range of scholarships, all of which are listed below.
 The level of financial support varies, starting from around $1,500 per year (provided as a reduction to the College fees in first semester and second semester) to potentially over half of your yearly accommodation cost to stay at our residential college.
-In the past, there have been special circumstances whereby several scholarships have been combined and awarded to students that require extra support.
-Scholarships are awarded based on all kinds of criteria, including financial support, academic performance, location, particular area of study and more.
+In the past, there have been special circumstances whereby several scholarships have been combined and awarded to students requiring extra support.
+Scholarships are awarded based on diverse criteria, including financial support, academic performance, location, particular area of study and more.

 |Ann Miller Indigenous Scholarship||Indigenous, female students||Awarded to up to two indigenous, female students undertaking studies at the University of Melbourne |